 It is a common practice for most modern businesses to use data-driven decisions to grow in a competitive environment.
-Businesses have access to the huge amounts of data generated by their customers, daily operations, department activities, etc. This data holds great value because it is used to generate insights that help companies grow in the right direction, make the right decisions, and increase their profits.
+Businesses have access to huge amounts of data generated by their customers, daily operations, department activities, etc. This data holds great value because it is used to generate insights that help companies grow in the right direction, make the right decisions, and increase their profits.

 Companies hold data on multiple platforms and apps.
 For analyzing all the data together, it needs to be available in a single place in its simplest form.
 Data Warehouse is used by enterprises to store all their business data from multiple data sources in a storage pool to analyze data and generate reports quickly.
 ETL Data Warehouse process is used to load data from data sources to Data Warehouse in a common standard format.

-ETL Data Warehouse is a complex process that involves various steps and needs a proper planning before loading data into Data Warehouse.
+ETL Data Warehouse is a complex process that involves various steps and needs proper planning before loading data into Data Warehouse.
 In this article, you will learn about Data Warehouses and what is an ETL process.
 You will also read about the various process of ETL Data Warehouse and what are the challenges it involves.

 Table of Contents